phillip-keldenich/sammy/README.md

 *Note: The process may change; consult the official Gurobi documentation if you encounter issues.*
 </details>

+If your problem instances are in FeatureIDE’s XML format or the DIMACS format, convert them to the `.scm.json` format using the script
+`scripts/instance_to_generic_json.py`.
+Place all `.scm.json` files in a directory named `instances/` located in the same directory as this `README.md`.

+Also place your Gurobi license file as `gurobi.lic` in the same directory as this `README.md`.

 Build the Docker image by executing the following command in this directory: